Part of the Light

 Part of the Light is the seventh studio album by Ray LaMontagne, released on May 18, 2018, via RCA Records.
 "Such a Simple Thing" was released as the lead single.

 Reception

 Part of the Light received generally favorable reviews from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 74 based on 7 reviews.
+On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 74 based on 7 reviews.

 Track listing

 All songs written by Ray LaMontagne.